cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 # Footnotes

-[^1]: Windows is very popular in non-tech heavy companies.
+[^1]: Windows is the darling of most companies companies (specially non-tech), much like fax machines and paperweights.
 Personally, I think that pro developers don't use it.
-Instead, the real pros use Unix-based systems like [Arch Linux](https://archlinux.org/), or [macOS](https://en.wikipedia.org/wiki/MacOS) when high-quality hardware is a priority.
+Instead, the crème de la crème prefer Unix-based systems like [Arch Linux](https://archlinux.org/), or [macOS](https://en.wikipedia.org/wiki/MacOS) when they want to prioritize high-quality (i.e., Apple-made) hardware.

+[^2]: The last time I used Windows was during the Windows XP era (very good OS btw), that was back when dinosaurs roamed the Earth and dial-up internet was all the rage.
+Since then, I upgraded my dev experience to Unix-based distros (mostly Ubuntu), and recently, I finally saved enough gold ingots to join the cult of Mac and macOS.